robin-raymond/zax.io/alias.md

 ### Keyword aliasing

-Zax supports keyword aliasing using the declaration `alias keyword`.
-The verbose nature of the default keywords are made to ensure the language is natural rather than using shortened keywords that are inconsistently applied to the language.
-However, the keywords can be aliased to friendly names to type.
-As with reserved keywords, aliased keywords become newly reserved keywords only within the context where the source keywords can be utilized.
+Zax supports keyword aliasing using an `alias keyword` declaration.
+The verbose nature of the default keywords are made to ensure the language is natural rather than using shortened keywords abbreviations that are inconsistently applied to within the language.
+However, a keyword can be aliased to friendlier names.
+As with reserved keywords, aliased keywords become newly reserved keywords only within a context where the original non-aliased keywords would apply.
 Creating an alias of a keyword does not remove the original reserved keyword.

-Aliased keywords must be declared prior to their usage and they are scoped to the module (unless explicitly exported).
-Attempting to use an aliased keywords prior to the alias declaration will cause the compiler to treat the symbolic name as any normal symbolic declaration instead of an alias.
+Aliased keywords must be declared prior to their usage and they are scoped to a module (unless explicitly exported).
+Attempting to use an aliased keywords prior to an alias keyword declaration will cause a compiler to treat an aliased keyword as a symbolic name instead of an alias.

-A word of caution: Using very short abbreviations might be tempting to save on typing but reading a language should be natural and not lead to too many variable name conflicts.
-Besides, modern editors typically have common word completion.
+A word of caution: Using very short abbreviations might be tempting to save on typing but readability of the language is important.
+Aliased names should not lead to too many variable name conflicts either.
+Besides, modern editors typically have common word completion to save on typing.
 Names should also be consistent and non-confusing.
-For projects shared publicly, abbreviations and keyword aliasing can be a source of confusion if different projects use different keywords and keyword aliasing may be difficult for newcomers to learn new keyword standards.
+For projects shared publicly, abbreviations and keyword aliasing can be a source of confusion if different projects use different aliased keywords and keyword aliasing may be difficult for newcomers to learn new keyword standards.

 Common aliases are placed in `Module.System.Keywords`: